 The calories chestnuts: make you fat?

 The chestnut harvest takes place, according to the area, between early September and November.
 Whether both brown chestnuts are a rich carbohydrate fruit.
 In ancient times it was used as a substitute for cereals and breads) and then sugar, both simple and complex.
 They have a very high calorie, that depends on their conservation: chestnuts or fresh brown, In fact, They have fewer calories, about 190 per 100 grams.
-But if you eat dried chestnuts, you have to be careful, because the calories climb at an altitude of 350 to 100 grams (because they are dehydrated and, having lost water, weigh more and sugars are more concentrated).
+But if you eat dried chestnuts, you have to be careful, because calories rise to 350 per 100 grams (because they are dehydrated and, having lost water, weigh more and sugars are more concentrated).

 The benefits of chestnuts

-In addition to carbohydrates, and therefore to sugar, But chestnuts are rich in fiber and important nutrients.
+In addition to carbohydrates, and therefore to sugar, chestnuts, however, are very rich in fiber and nutrients Important.
 From essential amino acids such as aspartic acid, gluammico acid, serine and arginine.
 Chestnuts also contain vitamin C, provitamin A and several B vitamins are essential for our well-being as the B9, or folic acid, essential for pregnant women.
 They also contain potassium and are low in sodium.
 In addition to being completely gluten-free, and therefore suitable in the form of flour, cream or thickener, the feeding of celiac.